c1763-1834. He was the illegitimate son of Admiral Hon. Robert Digby.

 Following the opening of hostilities with Revolutionary France he commissioned the new frigate Oiseau 36 in the autumn of 1793, which sailed for Halifax in May 1794.
 Under the orders of Rear-Admiral Hon.
 George Murray he was present when a dozen ships carrying grain and provisions were taken off the Delaware Capes in the summer.
 He then captured the Esp rance 22 off the Chesapeake on 8 January 1795 in company with the Argonaut 64, Captain Alexander Ball, but later ended up in the West Indies when his frigate was driven there by storms.

 During 1796 Murray commanded the Asia 64 on the Halifax station, taking Governor William Campbell to Bermuda in the autumn, and to which vessel Rear-Admiral George Vandeput shifted his flag at Halifax in the summer of 1798.
 In August 1799 Murray was prominent in the salvation of Halifax dockyard after enemy agents had attempted to burn it down.
-When Admiral Vandeput died suddenly at sea on 14 March 1800, and following the arrival of his successor, Vice-Admiral Sir William Parker, the Asia was sent home with a convoy.
+When Admiral Vandeput died suddenly at sea on 14 March 1800, Murray became the temporary commander-in-chief of the Halifax station until the arrival of Vice-Admiral Sir William Parker on 18 August, whereupon the Asia was sent home with a convoy.
 She reached England on 20 October, by November was back at Spithead, and in December was sent up the Thames to be laid off.

 Murray was not thereafter employed as a single-ship commander, but he was promoted rear-admiral on 23 April 1804 and vice-admiral on 25 October 1809.
 He was appointed the commander-in-chief at North Yarmouth in 1811 with his flag aboard the Solebay 32, Captain Richard Curry, and he remained in that post until the end of the war with France in 1814.